SpaceAntelope/Template.Extended.SAFE/README.md

 # Template.Extended.SAFE
-The SAFE Template (with Fulma) extended with updated Fable/React references and integrating navigation, responsive navbar, footer with status messages and page loader functionality.
+The SAFE Template (with Fulma) extended with updated Fable/React references and integrating navigation, responsive navbar, footer with status messages, a page loader functionality and even error boundaries.

-This is not meant as a replacement for the Template.SAFE, rather to provide a useful point of reference for certain ubiquitous functionality that is not available out of the box and is seemingly not otherwise available in the same place.
-It might also be useful to some people as a stopgap until the official template is updated to use the new fable compiler.
+This is not meant as any sort of replacement for the Template.SAFE, rather to provide a useful point of reference for certain ubiquitous functionality that is not available out of the box and is seemingly not otherwise available in the same place.

 ## Updated Fable references
-Updated client references to fable-compiler 2.2 as per https://fable.io/blog/Announcing-2-2.html and fixed breaking changes, mainly by manually updating the paket references and webpack according to https://github.com/fable-compiler/webpack-config-template
+I used SAFE.Template 1.0 with a --fulma layout as the basis of this project, which is roughly equivalent with current (28/5/19) 1.6 SAFE.Template with the _--layout fulma-landing_ switch.
+Difference is that since I upgraded to Core 3/React 5 manually from SAFE 1.0 I kept the references open-ended, meaning that building the project after a dependency update might break it.
+Which is fine, since experimenting with new features and integrating breaking changes is part of the reason I made this.

 ## Navigation
-Use the url bar as input to your application, allowing you to directly navigate to a specific subsections of your Fable SPA, while updating browser history thus enabling use of the browser back and forward buttons for navigation.
+How to use [elmish-browser](https://elmish.github.io/browser/navigation.html) to use the content of the url bar as input to your application.
+This is meant to take care of giving access to the various parts and subparts of your SPA via url, while also updating browser history, thus enabling use of the browser back and forward buttons for navigation.
 Also implemented a graceful fallback message for bad urls.

-This covers hashbang navigation, i.e. links that point at various places in your SPA.
+This also covers hashbang navigation, i.e. links that point at various places in your SPA.

 TO DO: Guide to adding a new page